Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Display 3D labels in scene/README.md

 ## How it works

-1. Create an `AGSScene` using a URL .
+1. Create an `AGSScene` using a URL.
 2. Apply the scene to an `AGSSceneView` and load it.
 3. After loading is complete, obtain the `AGSFeatureLayer` from the scene's `operationalLayers`.
 4. Set the feature layer's `labelsEnabled` property to `true`.